kwraight/streamlitShare/bigApp/README.md

 > docker build . -f dockerFiles/Dockerfile -t big-app

-build *Cern usable* image (for use with openShift):

-> docker build . -f dockerFiles/DockerfileCern -t big-app

-An additional file is supplied to make use of additional content (based on *usual* template image).
-The procedure is as follows:

-* build *new* image (from ''pages'' parent directory)

-> docker build . -f dockerFiles/Dockerfile -t big-app

 The build will copy files in the pages directory into the image and use these as content of the webApp.

 * run container from image: